tkjaergaard/jQuery-animeInt/README.md

 ```

 ## License
-animInt is published under the "Don't be a dick" license by Phil Sturgeon
+animInt is published under the "Don't be a dick" license by Phil Sturgeon.